Do’s and don’ts, plus an easy combination skin care routine

 What Defines Combination Skin?

-It may sound surprising, but the majority of people fall under the combo skin umbrella.
+It may sound surprising, but many people fall under the combination skin umbrella.
 That means for most of us, we get a varying degree of oiliness on different parts of our faces.
-And while some of us develop this kind of skin over time, there are certainly other factors – such as puberty, hormones and medication, climate, and diet – that can have an impact.
+While some of us develop this kind of skin over time, there are certainly other factors of combination skin – puberty, hormones, medication, climate, and diet – that can have an impact on this skin type.

 Most commonly for combination skin, there are both oily and dry areas on the face.
-The oily parts land in the T-zone, which includes the forehead, nose, and chin.
+The oily parts land in the “T-zone”, which includes the forehead, nose, and chin.
 For the more normal and dry areas, these are often under and around the eyes, the cheeks, and the jawline.
-The biggest indicator of having oily skin is an overly oily T-zone compared to the rest of the face.
+If you’re in the combo skin tribe, you may feel like your skin has a split personality.
+Your T-zone can feel like an oil slick, and you constantly struggle with trying to make both parts of your skin happy and healthy.

 For combination skin, the oil produced in the oily parts of the face isn’t just a general glow at the end of the day.
 This is typically inconsistent and excessive oil that can’t be addressed with the same products used on the dry areas of the face.
 This is why curating a truly personal combination skin care routine can be a gamechanger for those with this skin type.